sufiarbaz/neurofind/README.md

 - `euclidean`: candidates inside a circle, sized as a % of the total imaged area
 - `manhattan`: candidates inside a diamond of the same area

-**Hypothesis 2 (grid search):** *"Dividing the image into a fixed grid and searching only the cell the query point fails into gives a trede-off between accuracy and search time, controlled by the grid size."* The image is divided into a fixed NxN grid; only the cell containing the click is searched.
+**Hypothesis 2 (grid search):** *"Dividing the image into a fixed grid and searching only the cell the query point falls into gives a trade-off between accuracy and search time, controlled by the grid size."* The image is divided into a fixed NxN grid; only the cell containing the click is searched.
 Grid sizes tested: 2x2, 4x4, 8x8, 16x16, 32x32.

 Every prediction, in both hypotheses, is scored by its distance (in micrometers) to the human-labeled target point.

-The experiments of both the hypotheses have been run across **3 stacks (A1, A5, B2) x 5 consecutive time frame pairs (0→1, 1→2, 2→3, 3→4, 4→5)
+"The experiments of both the hypotheses have been run across **3 stacks (A1, A5, B2) x 5 consecutive time frame pairs (0→1, 1→2, 2→3, 3→4, 4→5)**, totaling 427 tracked observations."

 ---

 ## Requirements
 - Python 3.13
-- The packages in `requierements.txt`
+- The packages in `requirements.txt`
 ```
 pip install -r requirements.txt
 ```
 ---

 ## Setup files and folders not in this repository
-Some files are too larger for GitHub or are third-party, so they are not committed.
+Some files are too large for GitHub or are third-party, so they are not committed.
 Get them as follows:

 ### 1. The DINOv3 repository
 The DINOv3 is a complete repository.
 Download the `dinov3` folder from: